 - Have good communications skills, both oral and written

 A respected and fulfilling career

-A career in law enforcement provides the opportunity to detect and prevent crimes, while maintaining order and safety.
+A career in law enforcement provides the opportunity to detect and prevent crimes while maintaining order and safety.
 It can be hard work, but on the other hand, enforcement officials are generally well-respected and can earn above-average salaries, something you won’t need payroll training to notice.
 According to a Gallup survey, law enforcement ranks high among professions that are considered honourable and respectable.
 A Gallup poll asked participants to rank the honesty and ethics of 22 professions.
-Police officer was ranked No. 6 of the 22 professions, a higher ranking than that of college professor, early childhood assistant or journalist.
+The police officer career was ranked No. 6 of the 22 professions, a higher ranking than that of a college professor, early childhood assistant or journalist.